What is Deemed Drug Supply?

 If the police do find these items, the prosecution will be able to use them in court as evidence that the accused was in possession of prohibited drugs for the purposes of supply.

-Although it is Section 29 of DMTA that allows the police to charge a person with deemed drug supply, the person is nonetheless charged under the regular offence of drug supply which is found in section 25(1) of the DMTA, which states:
+Although it is Section 29 of DMTA that allows the police to charge a person with deemed drug supply, the person is nonetheless charged under the regular offence of drug supply that is found in section 25(1) of the DMTA, which states:

 A person who supplies, or who knowingly takes part in the supply of, a prohibited drug of an offence.